Skip to content

 get_moment_of_inertia(ideal_density, web_distance=0.0)

-Combines the inertia tensors of all grain segments using the parallel axis theorem, accounting for varying density ratios and spacing between segments.
+Uses the parallel axis theorem, accounting for varying density ratios and spacing between segments.

 Parameters: